pra85/wordpress-css-optimization/docs/README.md

 Render timing differs from load timing as it only affects the actual rendering (painting) of a stylesheet in the browser and it enables to unrender stylesheets, making it possible to change the design interactively based on a timing method.
 For optimization it also enables to start downloading stylesheets on domReady while rendering them based on a timing method.

+`localStorage` is a boolean or an object consisting of the properties `max_size`, `update_interval`, `expire` and `head_update`.
+The max_size property enables to restrict the cache to stylesheets with a size below a trheshold.
+The expire property enables to set a expire time in seconds.
+The update_interval enables to define a time in seconds to update the cache in the background (a Web Worker) and the head_update property is a boolean to define if a conditional HEAD request should be used to verify of stylesheet has been modified, to save bandwith.

 #### Example Async Load Configuration

 ```json